anagha-microsoft/hdi-kafka-dr/MirrorMakerLab.md

 <br>

+## 7. MirrorMaker specific setup in the **secondary** Kafka cluster

-### 6.0.3.
-Create consumer properties
+### 7.0.1.
+Create consumer properties file to be passed to MirrorMaker
-In the Linux terminal, in a SSH session, create a file called consumer.properties and paste the below into it;  Replace zookeeper IPs with your secondary Kafka cluster zookeeper IPs-<br>
+In the Linux terminal, in a SSH session, create a file called consumer.properties and paste the below into it;  Replace zookeeper IPs with your **primary** Kafka cluster zookeeper private IPs-<br>

 ```
 zookeeper.connect=10.23.0.11:2181,10.23.0.7:2181,10.23.0.9:2181